tesa1/zwart_lab_tools/README.md

 **DOSE and clusterProfiler in R:** [http://yulab-smu.top/clusterProfiler-book/chapter2.html#gene-set-enrichment-analysis, http://yulab-smu.top/clusterProfiler-book/chapter12.html#running-score-and-preranked-list-of-gsea-result]

-If you have a list of genes of interest (eg from connecting AR binding to closest genes) use the enricher function of clusterProfiler with gene sets (like MSigDB from the Broad).
+If you have a list of genes of interest which are not ranked (eg from connecting AR binding to closest genes) use the enricher function of clusterProfiler with gene sets (like MSigDB from the Broad).

 **clusterProfiler in R:** [http://yulab-smu.top/clusterProfiler-book/chapter3.html#msigdb-analysis]